vijaysharm/ehyo-android/README.md

 TONS.
 But here are some high-level ones that I can think of.

 + This project was designed around the default Android gradle project structure, and therefore makes a lot of assumptions based on the way it structures its code.
 It looks for build.gradle and settings.gradle files to determine the project structure.
-++ Overridden source set paths in builds are not supported
+  + Overridden source set paths in builds are not supported

++ Android templates to create new projects do not work

 + Merging with templates
-++ Merging is done in a very naive way.
+  + Merging is done in a very naive way.
 With XML (or any file for that matter), we simply append elements into the expected parent.
 We do not look for any existing elements that might be similar and attempt to merge them.
 This can lead to duplicate entries in your resources.

 + Ruins the formatting of the AndroidManifest.xml